-Learning Objective: 01-04 Explain why if you want to predict people's behavior, a good place to star
+Learning Objective: 01-04 Explain and apply the Incentive Principle, which says that if you want to

-145) You have two options for how to spend the afternoon.
+150) You have two options for how to spend the afternoon.
 You can either go see a movie with your roommate or work as a tutor for the Math Department.
 From experience, you know that going to see a movie gives you \$20 worth of enjoyment, and with your student discount, a movie ticket only costs \$12.
 If you spend the afternoon working as a math tutor, you will get paid \$45.
 On a typical day, you wouldn't be willing to spend the afternoon working as a math tutor for less than \$35.
 What is your opportunity cost of seeing a movie this afternoon?